tilek/about-me/career/my_favorite_activities_with_social_benefit.md

-Activities I enjoy that could be altruistic
+Here is the list of activities I enjoy that could be socially beneficial.

 # 1. Individual